-This strategy involves pre-integrating the multimodal information into a single image before presenting it to the model.
+\textbf{Input Fused PET/CT Images.} This strategy involves pre-integrating the multimodal information into a single image before presenting it to the model.
 For each selected location, we generate a fused image by superimposing the pseudo-colored PET slice directly onto its corresponding grayscale CT slice.
 In our implementation, we create these fused images for three key locations, providing the model with a total of three input PET/CT images.
-Each resulting image offers an immediate, composite view where metabolic hotspots are displayed within their precise anatomical context.
+Each fused image presents an immediate composite view, in which metabolic hotspots are precisely localized within their anatomical context.
 This method simulates the final visualization that radiologists use for diagnosis.
-By providing a single, pre-fused input for each location, we reduce the model's burden of performing the fusion itself, allowing it to focus directly on interpreting the combined functional and structural patterns.
+By supplying the model with pre-fused inputs, we eliminate the need for it to learn the fusion process, enabling it to focus directly on understanding the integrated functional and structural patterns.